uselagoon/lagoon/docs/INSTALL.md

 This process consists of 3 main stages, which are in short:

 1. Configure existing OpenShift
+2. Setup and Configure Hiera
-2. Configure and connect local Lagoon with OpenShift
+3. Configure and connect local Lagoon with OpenShift
-3. Deploy!
+4. Deploy!

 ### Configure existing OpenShift

+Hint: This also works with the OpenShift provided via MiniShift that can be started via `make openshift`.

 In order to create resources inside OpenShift and push into the OpenShift Registry, Lagoon needs a Service Account within OpenShift \([read more about Service Accounts](https://docs.openshift.org/latest/dev_guide/service_accounts.html)\).